-James Mattis’ no-nonsense approach to life is well-known.
-Only recently, he urged the service secretaries and chiefs of the Armed Forces to end senseless exercises and training and focus on warfighting.
-Gauging by his time of military, and now public service, the Secretary of Defense appears to prefer logic and not necessarily doctrine before making decisions.
+Former Secretary of Defence General James Mattis’s no-nonsense approach to life is well-known.
+Before and during his tenure as SecDef, he pushed for more focus on warfighting and less emphasis on senseless exercises and training.
+Gauging by his time of military, and now public service, the Secretary of Defense appears to prefer logic, and not necessarily doctrine, in making decisions.

 In doing so, he’s created a “Mattis Way of War.”